-To reduce corporate footprint and make the most of your network purchases, find hardware or software that does wide area network (WAN)
+To reduce corporate footprint and make the most of your network purchases, find hardware or software that does wide area network (WAN) optimization, management and security in one solution.
+This tip explains the deeper benefit of such a solution.

 WAN security and optimization